RickCogley/octopress-all/source/_posts/2009-10-15-corrupt-apple-leopard-server-open-directory-services.markdown

 Ah, that looked nice.
 Then run slapd -Tt again to test, and if all is well, exit out of the sudo'ed bash shell.

-{% codeblock TITLEOFBLOCK lang:console %}
+{% codeblock Check the Config lang:console %}
 bash-3.2# /usr/libexec/slapd -Tt
 overlay_config(): warning, overlay "dynid" already in list overlay_config(): warning, overlay "dynid" already in list